-In this quickstart we will create a prompt for classifying online reviews of movies as either positive
+In this quickstart we will create a prompt for classifying online reviews of movies as either

 1. Create Your First Prompt